gatsbyjs/gatsby/packages/gatsby-source-graphql/README.md

 add error handling, retries, timeouts, etc. Check out [this article](https://medium.com/@joanvila/productionizing-apollo-links-4cdc11d278eb) for an excellent explanation of how it works.

-Quick example of the http link with retries (using [apollo-link-retry](https://www.npmjs.com/package/apollo-link-retry)):
+Quick example of the HTTP link with retries (using [apollo-link-retry](https://www.npmjs.com/package/apollo-link-retry)):

 ```js
 // gatsby-config.js